 Professor David Carney, chair of the Senate By-Laws Committee, presented a proposal for an expanded human research protection policy.
 The current policy is included in Chapter 3 of the Faculty Handbook.
 The expanded policy is required in order for the university's IRB to be accredited by the Association for Accreditation of Human Research Protection Programs (AAHRPP).
 Once the IRB is accredited, CWRU can join an Ohio consortium of accredited IRB's.
-The By-Laws Committee was charged by the Executive Committee in January with reviewing the language of the expanded policy.
+The By-Laws Committee had been charged by the Executive Committee in January with reviewing the language of the expanded policy.
 The By-Laws Committee determined that there were two main issues with the policy.
-First, while the language of the policy excludes student research or classroom simulations involving human subjects, excluded activities were not clearly defined.
+First, while the language of the policy excludes student research or classroom simulations involving human subjects, the exclusion was not clearly defined.
 A change was made to the policy to address this issue.
 Secondly, the committee was concerned that the dean/department chair's attestation in the policy could create an unfunded mandate because the dean/department chair is asked to attest that adequate resources are available before funding is secured.
-Sue Rivera, Vice President of Research, revised the language so that the dean/department chair is only required to affirm that the study proposed to be conducted in the department or school could be done responsibly by the study team using the resources described in the proposal.
-The Faculty Senate voted to approve the policy.
+The committee agreed that Sue Rivera, Vice President of Research, would revise the language so that the dean/department chair is only required to affirm that the study proposed to be conducted in the department or school could be done responsibly by the study team using the resources described in the proposal.
+The Executive Committee voted to include the policy as revised on the agenda for the Faculty Senate meeting.
 Attachment

-Faculty Handbook: Endowed Professorships
+Faculty Handbook: Revisions to Endowed Professorship Provision